-The next stage is encouraging your managers to make an explicit request by phrasing their request based on the chosen conflict style.
+The next stage is encouraging your managers to make an explicit request by phrasing their recommendation based on the chosen conflict style.
 So, for example…

 Would you be willing to ________?

-Finally, after you’ve made your request you can re-evaluate the conflict, by asking three questions.
+Finally, after your request, you can re-evaluate the conflict by asking three questions.